Client: Littlefield Celtic Center

-The performing arts hall was built to host a variety of cultural programs including musical performances, workshops, and lectures.
-The wood-framed building, tied to the Celtic Arts Foundation’s office, features a performing space built to accommodate nearly 120 people.
-A commercial kitchen makes dinner events possible.
+Equally important to the project, the performing arts hall was built to host a variety of cultural programs.
+Particularly musical performances, workshops, and lectures.
+The wood-framed building is tied to the Celtic Arts Foundation’s office.
+Featuring a performing space built to accommodate nearly 120 people.
+In addition, a commercial kitchen makes dinner events possible.

 A valuable addition to the community, the Littlefield Celtic Center fulfills a long-held dream and will play a valuable role in preserving and expanding Celtic arts for the entire region.